Poorvi551/SQL_Pentagon_Space/README.md

 #### **3. Hierarchical DBMS :-**

-* The Data is stored in the form of tree - like structure.
+* The Data is stored in the form of *tree - like structure*.

 * ***Drawbacks :-***